Fukki/auto-pot/README.md

 - for old user and who is lazy to add it by your self just remove hp.json and mp.json then re-login for new generate</br>

 # Q&A
-Q: why my *.json got replace after edited.
+Q: why my *.json got replace after edited.</br>
-A: check your syntax before saved because *.json will replace if system cant read.
+A: check your syntax before saved because *.json will replace if system cant read.</br>

-Q: after reloaded *.json it not use pot
+Q: after reloaded *.json it not use pot</br>
-A: update your inventory by open it one time or use item one time
+A: update your inventory by open it one time or use item one time</br>